aa6dcc/Heat-Equation/README.md

 ### Green functions

 A Green function is the impulse response of linear inhomogeneous PDE differential operators.
+It's a mathematical tool which describes how a cause an initial time affects an effect at a later time.

 ## Finding solution bounds